FrankHJCuypers/gaai/README.md

 ![Device Detail](docs/images/DeviceDetailScreen.png)

-The complete screen is larger then the phone's screen.
+The complete screen is larger than the phone's screen.
-You must scroll up to see the other parts.
+You must scroll down to see the other parts.
 When the screen opens, only the labels are shown without data values.
 The values are populated as soon as *Gaai* has established the connection and read all the data.
 That can take 5 seconds.